 - CTIA v.
 City of New York (Sup.
 Ct.
 NY 2014) – represented a CTIA member wireless carrier to protect access to customer data.

-- Edward R. McNicholas and Clayton G. Northouse, “Five Key Responsibilities of Boards in Managing Cybersecurity Risk,” Corporate Board Member magazine (2017)
+- "Five Key Responsibilities of Boards in Managing Cybersecurity Risk," Corporate Board Member magazine (2017) (with Edward McNicholas)

-- Edward R. McNicholas, Andrew Strenio, and Clayton G. Northouse, “Federal Trade Commission Enforcement of Privacy and Data Security,” 500 Privacy & Data Security Practice Series (Bloomberg BNA 2014)
+- "Federal Trade Commission Enforcement of Privacy and Data Security," 500 Privacy & Data Security Practice Series (Bloomberg BNA 2014, 2018, 2020) (with Edward McNicholas, Andrew Strenio, and Dean Forbes)

-- Clayton G. Northouse, “Protecting What Matters: Technology, Liberty and Security Since 9/11,” (Brookings Institution Press 2005)
+- "Protecting What Matters: Technology, Liberty and Security Since 9/11," (Brookings Institution Press 2006)

 - Ramon C. Barquin and Clayton G. Northouse, “Data Collection and Analysis: Balancing Individual Rights and Societal Benefits,” (National Academy of Sciences 2003)